+2.2 Pediatric Dosage

-2.1 Important Administration Instructions NOT FOR ONCE-A-DAY DOSING.
-Phenytoin chewable tablets can be either chewed thoroughly before being swallowed 2.2 Adult Dosage mmended starting dosage for pediatric patients is 5 mg/kg/day by mouth in two or three equally divided d starting dosage for adult natients who have received no previous treatment is two 50 mg phenyto he recommended sharing dosage for adult patients who have received in previous treatment is two 30 ing prienton hewable tablets by mouth three times daily.
-Adjust the dosage to suit individual requirements up a maximum of velve phenytoin chewable tablets daily.
-For most adults, the satisfactory maintenance dosage will be six to eight nytoin chewable tablets daily.
-2.3 Pediatric Dosage doese, with subsequent dosage individualized to a maximum of 300 mg daily in divided doses.
+The recommended starting dosage for pediatric patients is 5 mg/kg/day by mouth in two or three equally divided doses, with subsequent dosage individualized to a maximum of 300 mg daily in divided doses.
 A recommended daily maintenance dosage is usually 4 mg/kg/day to 8 mg/kg/day in equally divided doses.
 Children over 6 years and adolescents may require the minimum adult dosage (300 mg/day).

-If the daily dosage cannot be divided equally, the larger dose should be given before retiring.
-2.4 Dosage Adjustments
+2.3 Dosage Adjustments

 Dosage should be individualized to provide maximum benefit.
-In some cases, serum blood level determinations may busges should be invitualized to profide infamiliar belieful.
-In some cases, serum flood level determinations may be necessary for optimal dosage adjustments.
+In some cases, serum blood level determinations may be necessary for optimal dosage adjustments.
 Trough levels provide information about clinically effective serum level range and confirm patient compliance, and are obtained just prior to the patient's next scheduled dose.
 Peak levels indicate an individual's threshold for emergence of dose-related side effects and are obtained at the time of expected peak concentration.
-Therapeutic effect without clinical signs of toxicity occurs more often with serum total concentrations between 10 mcg/mL and 20 mcg/mL (unbound phenytoin concentrations of 1 mcg/mL to 2 mcg/mL). although some mild cases of tonic-clonic (grand mal) epilepsy may be controlled with lower serum levels of phenytoin almough some finite cases of conic-conic (grand mail epileps) may be controlled with reversion prehydrin.
-In patients with renal or hepatic disease, or in those with hypoalbuminemia, the monitoring of unbound phenytoin concentrations may be more relevant (see Dosage and Administration (2.6)].
-With recommended dosage, a period of seven to ten days may be required to achieve steady-state blood levels with phenytoin and changes in dosage (increase or decrease) should not be carried out at intervals shorter than seven to
+Therapeutic effect without clinical signs of toxicity occurs more often with serum total concentrations between 10 mcg/mL and 20 mcg/mL (unbound phenytoin concentrations between 1 mcg/mL and 2 mcg/mL), although some mild cases of tonic-clonic (grand mal) epilepsy may be controlled with lower serum levels of phenytoin.
+In patients with renal or hepatic disease, or in those with hypoalbuminemia, the monitoring of unbound phenytoin concentrations may be more relevant [see Dosage and Administration (2.5)].

+With recommended dosage, a period of seven to ten days may be required to achieve steady-state blood levels with phenytoin and changes in dosage (increase or decrease) should not be carried out at intervals shorter than seven to ten days.

-2.5 Switching Between Phenytoin Formulations
+2.4 Switching Between Phenytoin Formulations

 The free acid form of phenytoin is used in phenytoin oral suspension and phenytoin chewable tablets.
-Extended The free actor form to principlom to steed in principlom for assperision and principlom for including phenytoin softium capsules and parenteral phenytoin are formulated with the sodium salt of phenytoin.
+Extended phenytoin sodium capsules and parenteral phenytoin are formulated with the sodium salt of phenytoin.
 Because there is approximately an 8% increase in drug content with the free acid form over that of the sodium salt, dosage adjustments and serum level monitoring may be necessary when switching from a product formulated with the free acid to a product formulated with the sodium salt and vice versa.